 Preparing for the interview, having a good night’s sleep, and practicing interview questions can help put you at ease and reduce your need to fidget.

 Being prepared for anything makes us feel more confident about our actions.
 Doing your research, having a plan for your phone, practicing interview questions, and getting a good night’s rest are great ways to get ready for your appointment.

 The good news is that you don’t have to prepare alone!
 Ask a family member, friend, or colleague to help you practice, and don’t forget to bring a list of questions to ask.

 For more insights and a community of like-minded professionals join our LinkedIn group Resume Help and Advice for Professionals and Executives

-About the author: Sandra Dawes-Chatha is a self-published author and former loyal Blackberry user.
-In addition to freelance writing since 2020, Sandra is a Master Certified Life Coach and has her MBA specializing in Entrepreneurship and business sustainability.
+About the author: Sandra Dawes-Chatha is a self-published author, and former loyal Blackberry user.
+In addition to freelance writing since 2020, she is a Master Certified Life Coach and has her MBA specializing in Entrepreneurship and business sustainability.